 Eventually, her mother believes her, but that just makes things worse: she goes back to Maine, and gets killed by Gage.

-More than Mind Control: In the book, the influence of the whatever-it-is in the burial ground is implied to be responsible for Gage's death and Rachel not making it back in time to stop her husband, and Louis's Too Dumb to Live behavior is in fact a combination of its influence and the emotional wringer it's been putting him through.
+More Than Mind Control: In the book, the influence of the whatever-it-is in the burial ground is implied to be responsible for Gage's death, Rachel not making it back in time to stop her husband, Jud's telling Louis about the burial ground in the first place, and Louis's Too Dumb to Live behavior is in fact a combination of its influence and the emotional wringer it's been putting him through.

 Obnoxious In-Laws: Rachel's father disliked Louis from the beginning, and even tried to bribe him (offering to pay his tuition through med school) if he breaks up with Rachel.
 Louis told him to take his checkbook and plug up his ass with it.
 Not exactly a promising first step toward good relations with the future in-laws.